EpistasisLab/Aliro/examples/Calinski-Harabasz/README.md

 ## Introduction

 The Calinski-Harabasz criterion is a heuristic for comparing clustering solutions on the same data [1].
 Without delving into the details or assumptions of either the clustering algorithms or the Calinkski-Harabasz criterion itself, this example will simply calculate the best solution found for the Iris flower dataset [2] by using grid search.
-The algorithms that will be compared are *k*-means clustering, agglomerative hierarchical clustering, and Gaussian mixture models.
+The algorithms that will be compared are *k*-means clustering and agglomerative hierarchical clustering.
 The number of clusters, *k*, will vary from 1-6.

 ## Requirements